GDPR and FinancialForce Services, Your Questions Answered

 Do you have contracts with FinancialForce suppliers (sub-processors) that support your provision of FinancialForce Services?

 Yes.
 FinancialForce commits in clause 5.1 of the Data Processing Addendum to ensure it has contracts in place with its suppliers.
-See information on sub-processors in FinancialForce Security, Privacy, and Architecture Documentation.
+See information on sub-processors in FinancialForce Trust and Compliance Documentation.

 Will customer personal data be transferred outside of the European Union (EU)?